5 Digital Footprint Facts That Could Impact Your Personal and Professional Life

 What Is a Digital Footprint?

-A digital footprint refers to the data and information you leave behind as you navigate the web.
+A digital footprint is a data trail created by your online activities as you navigate the web; in other words, it refers to the data and information you leave behind over time.
 This includes your social media activity, online purchases, browsing history, financial data such as credit card details and account numbers, and information submitted through online forms.
-It’s important to know that your digital footprint comes in two forms:
+It’s important to know that your online footprint includes both active and passive data and comes in two forms:

 • Active Footprint: Information you intentionally share, such as posts or comments on social media.